I am obsessed with vintage Yamaha amplifiers

 That is why I bought a replacement Finder 55.12.9.012.0000 from eBay (alternatively, the MY2-02-DC12).
 Due to the fact the protection relay is oriented sideways inside the CR-800 and has a tight-fitting cover, desoldering and removal is best for a repair.

 Supposedly, there is a tool you can make to remove the troublesome plastic housing.
 In doing so, I would be able to use card/sand paper and Deoxit contact cleaner.
-However, given the age I shall start afresh and get busy with my new Miniware TS101.
+However, given the age I shall start afresh and get busy with my new Miniware TS101 soldering iron.

 Deoxit for the win?